TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_03.md

 ### Keyword list

 Keyword lists in Elixir are actually list of tuples.
-Which first element is an atom.
+Which's first element is an atom.

 Example: